gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/16.png)

-## 2. Bind third-party push notification in the Gizwits cloud
+## 2. Use third-party push notification in the Gizwits cloud

-### 2.1 Applying for D3 Engine service
+### 2.1 Request to use D3 Engine

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/17.png)

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/18.png)

-The use of D3 Engine service requires the approval of Gizwits.
-After request to access the service, you need to contact the Gizwits FAE for assistant.
+The use of D3 Engine requires the verification of Gizwits.
+After your request has been submitted, you need to contact the Gizwits FAE for assistant.

-### 2.2 Binding Jiguang push notification in Gizwits cloud
+### 2.2 Use Jiguang push notification in Gizwits cloud

-After approval, you can see the D3 Engine under the Services column, click "Configuration" -> "Edit Push Notification Platform"
+After the verification passes, you can see the D3 Engine under the Services column, click "Configuration" -> "Edit Push Notification Platform".

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/19.png)

-Type the App Key and Master Secret you applied to Jiguang as the following figure and select the certificate type.
+Enter the App Key and Master Secret you got from Jiguang as the following figure and select the certificate type.

 Note: When selecting "Development" for the certificate type, only in the development environment your App is able to receive notifications.